Skip to main content

 Tools: Vanta, Drata, AWS Shield

-8. Advanced Personalization & UX
+8. Advanced Personalization and UX

 Why It Matters: Nobody likes software that feels cold or clunky.
 Also, people now expect software to adapt to their preferences.
 So make sure that the design gives a modern vibe + gives a few customization options (like dark mode).